Wednesday, June 27, 2007

 Well Howard has elevated partisan politics above sensible public policy, evidence of this is his blind support for the Bush administration's policies and relative silence on Bush's rejection of the recommendations in the Baker Group report, itself the only bipartisan analysis of the options facing the 'coalition'.

-Obama hit the nail on the head when he questioned our contribution, something Labor has failed to do so far during the course of the war.
+But Obama hit the nail on the head when he questioned our contribution, something Labor has failed to do so far during the course of the war.

 I mean if we are such great Allies of the State's that Howard claims we are why do we only ever have about 1000 troops in Iraq at any one time?